zhidong-z/zhidong-z.github.io/_pages/about.md

 ---
 Greetings!
 Welcome to Zhidong's personal website.

-I am interested in Computational Mechanics, Sensing, Computer Vision, Data Analytics, and Coding.
-I am dedicated to researching structural engineering and structural health monitoring through mechanics-based and data-driven approaches to advance resilient, healthy, and sustainable infrastructure.
+I am an experienced researcher in the fields of structural engineering and structural health monitoring.
+My interests are computational mechanics, computer vision, data analytics, and open-source software.
+I would like to advance resilient, healthy, and sustainable infrastructure with mechanics-based, data-driven approaches.

 I enjoy playing badminton, hiking, and cooking.